felwal/felwal.github.io/content/projects/ar-escaperoom.md

 ### Racing puzzle

 And for the racing puzzle you rotate the book like a wheel, steering a remote-controlled car to collect the key.
-Gas is applied through a traditional UI touch button.
+Gas is applied through a traditional GUI touch button.

 {{< gdrive 1WswlOjJQp9du3tou2WqsYbkYu8PDn-Y0 >}}